mohsinhassan618/inpsyde/README.md

 ### Front-End Part
 The Front-End Part is implemented in VueJS and common BootStrap 4 template that will be loaded on custom endpoint ``Inpsyde``.
+The Vue Application only sends one request to the WordPress Rest Endpoint `/wp-json/inpsyde/v1/users` in whole life cycle and receive all the users data.
 We are using WebPack (JavaScript Module Bundler) to make the code compatible with browser that don't support ECMAScript 6 and compile our front-end resources.
 There is no need to run any node command everything is already compiled.